Settlement Web

 For more information:

-• The default Settlement Web Help .
+• The Settlement Web Help .
 Refer to the Settlement Statements>Settling Bank Statements section - "Acknowledge and Refuse to Pay Procedures.”

 Certain profiles allow you to manage the delivery, receipt, and approval of transactions sent to DTC for settlement.
 Profiles allow you to apply rules to transactions.
 Below are three major DTC systems that contain profiles.
 There are system default settings for these functions but you have the option to customize the profiles beyond the DTC defaults as part of your daily settlement operations.